apache/flink/docs/iterations.md

 ### Example: Propagate Minimum in Graph

 In the following example, every vertex has an **ID** and a **coloring**.
-Each vertex will propagete its vertex ID to neighboring vertices.
+Each vertex will propagate its vertex ID to neighboring vertices.
 The **goal** is to *assign the minimum ID to every vertex in a subgraph*.
 If a received ID is smaller then the current one, it changes to the color of the vertex with the received ID.
 One application of this can be found in *community analysis* or *connected components* computation.

 <p class="text-center">
     <img alt="Delta Iterate Operator Example" width="100%" src="img/iterations_delta_iterate_operator_example.png" />